-Although this is a specific separate part of the adopted Policy, it will be subject to regular review and formal reconsideration every three years, as with the Statement of Licensing Principles.
-If it is clear that the original difficulties highlighted have been dealt with, possibly by other initiatives or Policies, it may be dispensed with.
+Although this is a specific part of the adopted Policy, it will be subject to regular review and formal reconsideration every five years, as with the Licensing Statement of Principles.
+If it is clear that the original difficulties highlighted have been dealt with, possibly by other initiatives or Policies so that it is no longer necessary, it may be dispensed with.